It's about a 5 min. read.

 For Millennials and Gen Z especially, being human-centric goes well beyond asking how they think and feel.
 They require the demonstration of your commitment to humanity.
 Human development as a business outcome is fast becoming as important as return to shareholders.
 Programs for CSR (Corporate Social Responsibility) or ESG (Environment, Social and Corporate Governance) are gaining attention in boardrooms everywhere.
 Per Robinhood Snacks,

 “Sustainability is not anti-profit… There isn’t necessarily a trade-off.
 Check out Unilever’s Vermont-quisitions: Ben & Jerry’s and Seventh Generation.
 Both build Earth-friendliness into their business models — and their mission-oriented brands let Unilever charge a higher price.
-Unilever’s CEO believes its anti-plastic pledge will be pro-spending among the Millennials and Gen-Z who hold companies to higher standards.”5
+Unilever’s CEO believes its anti-plastic pledge will be pro-spending among the Millennials and Gen-Z who hold companies to higher standards.”
+5

-Like the ancient Roman god, Janus, we have looked backwards and forward.
+Like the ancient Roman god, Janus, we have looked backward and forward.
 Hopefully, I have demonstrated the timeless value of qualitative research and convinced you of the imperative to amplify the voice of the consumer, to tell their stories, and to embed a human-centric approach throughout your organization.

 Through qualitative methods, you have the power to bring your customer out of the shadows, and expose all in your organization to witness and come to know for whom—not just what—they are creating.